 3. Responsibilities of Organizations with Members on the Consultation Council.

 Organizations who appoint institutional or organizational representatives to the Consultation Council shall establish and maintain procedures: for communicating with their constituencies, for securing the input and views of their constituencies, and for representing the views of their constituencies.

 4. Roles of Organizations and Parties Other Than Those on The Consultation Council.

+Community College Organizations other than those on the Consultation Council are requested to work through an appropriate organization which is on the Consultation Council, and to otherwise communicate advice and concerns to the Chancellor.
 Organizations and parties other than those on the Consultation Council can propose items to be considered in Consultation.
 The preferred approach is to work with a member organization to develop a proposal that can be sponsored by the member organization.
 In addition, organizations and parties outside of the Consultation structure can comment to the Chancellor and/or the Board of Governors on any item that is being considered in Consultation.
 When regulations are involved, these organizations and parties have a legal right to make such comments, and the Chancellor and the Board of Governors are required by law to consider such comments.